olivia-mauger/tutorials/docs/source/classes-properties.rst

 ^^^^^^^^^^^^^^^^^
 At this point in the tutorials, you probably have noticed that arrays appear to behave much like objects.
 You can initialize them with ``create()``, use the ``copy`` command, and call certain methods on them (e.g. ``index()`` ).
 As it turns out, **arrays themselves are objects**, so concepts relating to Objects in general apply to arrays.

 Now that we have introduced objects, it is also worth mentioning that instead of having an array of primitive type or a ``String`` array,  you can also create an array of objects as well.
-In addition, as introduced in :ref:`Classes: The Basics<Classes: The Basics>`, you can also declare an array to be ``nullable``.
+In addition, you can also declare an array to be ``nullable``.
 This will be covered in the next section.

 .. _nullable-arrays: